SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 The server will then first perform an analysis on the data file based on the chunk size provided by the client to compute how many sort tasks have to be carried out.
 The larger the chunk size, the smaller the number of sort tasks to be carried out.
 The server then assigns these sort tasks to all compute nodes in a FIFO manner, and wait for all sorting to be complete.
 This is done by having the compute node perform an RPC call back to the server.
 Once all tasks (including any tasks that have been failed and reassigned with a heartbeat algorithm) are complete.
 The server then calculates the number of merges to be done based on the number of intermediate files, and the number of files per merge (provided by the client).

 Merges are then assigned to the same compute nodes, and each compute node will perform n-way merging. **To ensure the system is able to merge large files**, we open each file as a special stream that is peekable.
 This ensures we do not have to read in all files in memory, reducing the possibility of running out of memory.
+By utilizing lazy streams into a priority queue we can ensure that we are able to merge up to `k` number of files.

+Intermediate files in the `intermediate_dir` that have been successfully merged and sorted are deleted to save space and the final output is sent to the `output_dir`.

 # The Server